yakworks/gorm-rest-api/docs/index.md

 class AppUser {
 ```

-see the section on the [RestApiDaoController](insert link here) for more details about the controller setup
+see the section on the [RestApiRepoController](insert link here) for more details about the controller setup

 ### OpenAPI and json-schema